9_Rendering 3D Scenes

 .

-Additionally, we restrict the draw styles that can be used with this class by checking the value set to the lineType
+Additionally, we restrict the draw styles that can be used with this class by explicitly checking the value of the lineType

 property.